mitchcapper/CefSharpDockerfiles/README.md

 In part we use the latest version of several installers/build tools if they changed so might the success of these dockerfiles.
 It does not build the debug versions of CEF or CEFSharp.
 This could be added as an option pretty easily (but would probably at-least double build times).
 For some reason I had issues getting the automated build script for CEF to work doing the calls by hand is pretty basic however.

 ## Requirements
-The following requirements are for chrome 63 and the current vs_2017 installer, they may change over time.
+The following requirements are for chrome 63(and more or less 65) and the current vs_2017 installer, they may change over time.
 Compiling is largely CPU bound but linking is largely IO bound.

 - At least 32GB of ram dedicated to this would recommend 40GB total with page file to make sure you don't run out.
 You can have any amount of that 32/40GB as a page file, just beware the less actual ram the much slower linking will be.
 - At least 250GB of space.